 At the 1986 Saturn Awards (sponsored by the Academy Of Science Fiction, Fantasy, And Horror Films), Enemy Mine enjoyed nominations in the categories of 'Best Make-Up,' 'Best Actor,' and 'Best Science Fiction Film.'
 Also, the film enjoyed a 1986 Hugo Award nomination in the category of 'Best Dramatic Presentation.'

-A star is born!
 On this day in 1996 (in the U.S.), the good people of Hollywood, California were treated to the silver screen premiere of Mars Attacks!
-Directed by Tim Burton, the SciFi/Comedy starred Jack Nicholson, Lukas Haas, and Natalie Portman.
+Directed by Tim Burton, the SciFi/Comedy starred Jack Nicholson, Lukas Haas, Natalie Portman, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Earth is invaded by Martians with unbeatable weapons and a cruel sense of humor."